 State Energy Plan or Vision

-Governor Kasich's 21st Century Energy Policy focuses heavily on supply-side energy production, but promotes energy efficiency to help offset rising energy prices.
-It does this by improving state building energy efficiency, bringing new efficiency technologies and programs to Ohio, increasing the efficiency of state fleets and expanding customer access to green energy pricing programs.
+Governor Kasich's 21st Century Energy Policy focused heavily on supply-side energy production, but promoted energy efficiency to help offset rising energy prices.
+It did so by improving state building energy efficiency, bringing new efficiency technologies and programs to Ohio, increasing the efficiency of state fleets and expanding customer access to green energy pricing programs.

 State Agency Energy Reduction Requirement